zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 implementation of the scenarios described in this document.

+## Public methods

+[MethodsV2] provides the following public methods:

+* For parent zone:
+  * Get parent NS IP addresses
+* For delegation:
+  * Get delegation NS names and IP addresses
+  * Get delegation NS IP addresses
+  * Get delegation NS names
+* For zone information:
+  * Get zone NS names and IP addresses
+  * Get zone NS names
+  * Get zone NS IP addresses

+### Data type

+All methods can return one of the following data types:
+  * Empty set
+  * Non-empty set
+  * Undefined set

+For these scenarios no distrinction is made between "empty" and "undefined".
+Both are set as an empty set.

+The non-empty set from the following methods consists of unique IP addresses, IPv4, IPv6 or both (e.g "127.40.4.21" and "fda1:b2:c3::21" are valid):
+  * Get parent NS IP addresses
+  * Get delegation NS IP addresses
+  * Get zone NS IP addresses

+The non-empty set from the following methods consists of unique name server names (e.g. "ns1.example.xa" and "ns2.example.xb" are valid):
+  * Get delegation NS names
+  * Get zone NS names

+The non-empty set from the following methods consists of unique pairs of name server name and its IP address (IPv4 or IPv6).
+The IP address can be left blank (e.g. "ns1.example.xa/127.40.4.21", "ns1.example.xa/fda1:b2:c3::21" and "ns1.example.xa" are valid):
+  * Get delegation NS names and IP addresses
+  * Get zone NS names and IP addresses

+### Data defined for the scenarios

+Both *Get delegation NS IP addresses* and *Get delegation NS names* can be dirived from *Get delegation NS names and IP addresses*.

+Both *Get zone NS IP addresses* and *Get zone NS names* can be direved from *Get zone NS names and IP addresses*.

+For the scenarios defined in this document the expected data is only defined for the following three methods:
+  * Get parent NS IP addresses
+  * Get delegation NS names and IP addresses
+  * Get zone NS names and IP addresses

 ## Test zone name

 The test zone for each test scenario in this document is a subdomain delegated